 Anarchist Action Network is a network of autonomous local groups, based in towns and cities across the UK and further afield.
 The best way to get involved is to contact your local group which can be found below.

 No Journalists or Police are allowed at any meetings

-Meets at the Cowley Club
+Meet at the Cowley Club

 Anarchist Action Network is made up of autonomous groups and individuals.
 There are no leaders or “central committee”.
 On this page you can find out more about how we work, and what we believe.

 Local groups.
 There are a number of local Anarchist Action Network groups in towns and cities across the UK.
 If you want to get involved, or get in touch, the best place to start is usually your local group.
 If there isn’t a local group near you, we can help you start one.
-See the list of local groups and contacts here.

 Working groups.
 We have set up a number of working groups to organise different aspects of the mobilisation like fundraising, publicity, logistics, etc. See the list of working groups and contacts here.